MrRichard/GPTAdventureAssistant/README.md

 Below is a sample image used in this project:

 ![Sample Image](static/images/sample_image.png)
-The sample image (left) is created by DALL-E.
+- The sample image (left) is created by DALL-E.
-The sample map (right) was created by Watabou.
+- The sample map (right) was created by Watabou.
 More maps can be generated using amazing procedural map generation tools available at [itch.io](https://watabou.itch.io/).
+- There is also an image from [Celebsonsandwiches.com](https://celebsonsandwiches.com/).
+MASTERPIECE.

 ---